e-hamilton/envelopes-api/README.md

 Yes and no. I submitted a version of this project in December 2018 as a final project for [CS493 - Cloud Application Development](https://ecampus.oregonstate.edu/soc/ecatalog/ecoursedetail.htm?subject=CS&coursenumber=493&termcode=all), an elective in Oregon State University's post-baccalaureate in Computer Science program.

-Since then, I've rebuilt the project several times from scratch, tweaking the architecture, improving the asynchronous code, and altering a bit of what the interface provides.
-Of course, there's [plenty](#areas-for-future-improvement) I could still do in the future.
+Since then, I've rebuilt the project several times, tweaking the architecture, improving the asynchronous code, and altering a bit of what the interface provides.
+I've also formalized my written documentation in an OpenAPI Specification using SwaggerHub and ReDoc.
+Of course, there's still [plenty](#areas-for-future-improvement) I could do in the future to improve the project.

 <!----------------------------------------------------------------------------->
 ## API Entities